 Agricultural exports are vital to Tropical North Queensland (TNQ) with the industry sector output currently valued at $2.8 billion, constrained mainly by factors such as irrigation and access to market.
 Recent trade deals secured with China, Japan, Korea and Indonesia present new market access opportunities, with Cairns International Airport providing direct air access to these markets from northern Australia where agricultural exports underpin sustainable tourism flights.
 Urban demand also continues to increase with Cairns’ population growth averaging 1.4% per annum.
 Combined with an estimated three million tourists visiting TNQ annually, to ensure the growing needs of the region can be met an effective and multi-faceted water supply strategy is required.

-Four significant water supply and infrastructure projects are considered essential enablers for the region:
+Five significant water supply and infrastructure projects are considered essential enablers for the region:

 - Nullinga Dam

 - North Johnstone River Diversion Scheme